OctopusDeploy/docs/docs/deployment-process/channels/index.md

 Channels are managed from the Project overview page by selecting the specific project you are working with and clicking **Channels**.

+As you add more channels, you'll notice that they are arranged in alphabetical order on the channels page.

 ## Create a New Channel

 1. From the Channels page, click on the **ADD CHANNEL** button.